R-Lum/Luminescence/cran-comments.md

 ## Release summary

-This release addresses a request received from CRAN.
+This release removes the non-used import from 'interp'.
-We also fixed some bugs.

-## Addressed CRAN issues received via mail

-> From: Kurt Hornik, 2019-08-02
-> Issue: datalist not correct

-We rebuilt our datalist as requested.
-Thanks to Kurt Hornik for pointing out this issue!

-## R CMD check --as-cran results

-0 errors | 0 warnings | 0 note
+We are sorry about that mistake which had not been shown up in the tests, but we will improve our release process to avoid such mistakes in future.

 ## CRAN messages

-> Version: 0.9.3
+> Version: 0.9.4
 > Check: installed package size
 > Result: NOTE
->     installed size is 6.0Mb
+>     installed size is 5.9Mb
 >     sub-directories of 1Mb or more:
 >     R 1.5Mb
 >     help 1.1Mb
->     libs 1.7Mb
+>     libs 1.6Mb

 We are aware of it, however, this is the package size and there is nothing we can do about.